iRNA-COSI/APAeval/method_workflows/README.md

 ![method_workflows][apaeval-mwfs]

 ## More details
-1. **Sanctioned input files**: Each of the processed input data APAeval is using for their challenges is provided as .bam file (For ease of use, as some participants require .fastq input, we also provide a .fastq file reconstructed from the processed .bam files).
+1. **Sanctioned input files**: Each of the processed input data APAeval is using for their challenges is provided as .bam file (see [specifications for file formats][spec-doc]).
 If participants need other file formats, these HAVE TO be created as part of the pre-processing **within** method workflows (see 2.).
 Similarly, for each dataset we provide a gencode annotation in .gtf format, as well as a reference PAS atlas in .bed format for participants that depend on pre-defined PAS.
 All other annotation formats that might be needed HAVE TO be created from those.
 Non-sanctioned annotation- or similar auxiliary files MUST NOT be downloaded as part of the method workflows, in order to ensure comparability of all participants’ performance.

 > As several method workflows might have to do the same pre-processing tasks, we created a [utils][utils] directory, where scripts (which have their corresponding docker images uploaded to the APAeval dockerhub) are stored.
 Please check the [utils][utils] directory before writing your own conversion scripts, and/or add your pre-processing scripts to the utils directory if you think others might be able to re-use them.